rupezki/dotnet/README.md

 > Write your name, your estimation on how many points you will get and an estimate on how long it took to make the answer

-- Student name: Roope Lappeteläinen
+- Student name:
 - Estimated points: 5/5
-- Estimated time (hours): 5
+- Estimated time (hours):

 ***